 A Mortgage Broker does not service the loan post-closing.

 Do Mortgage Brokers Have Better Rates?

-They can but not always.
-Flexibility is reason Mortgage Brokers tend to have better rates since they have the ability to work with many different lenders whereas Direct Lenders only have one option.
-No one mortgage company has the best rates every single day and at times a Direct Lender may have the best rates.
+They can, but not always.
+Flexibility is the reason Mortgage Brokers tend to have better rates since they have the ability to work with many different lenders, whereas Direct Lenders only have one option.
+No one mortgage company has the best rates every single day, and at times a Direct Lender may have the best rates.

 Per The Mortgage Reports;

 “When it comes to rates, there’s no hard-and-fast rule about mortgage lenders vs. banks.